-- 1. By a law enforcement officer if there is probable cause to believe the student has engaged in conduct that violates a penal law, constitutes delinquent conduct or conduct in need of supervision, or that violates a condition of probation imposed by the juvenile court. - 2.
-By a law enforcement officer to obtain fingerprints or photographs for comparison in an investigation. - 3.
-By a law enforcement officer to obtain fingerprints or photographs to establish a student's identity, where they child may have engaged in conduct indicating a need for supervision, such as running away. - 4.
-By a probation officer if there is a probable cause to believe the student has violated a condition of probation imposed by the juvenile court. - 5.
-By an authorized representative of Child Protective Services, the Texas Department of Family and Protective Services, a law enforcement officer, or a juvenile probation officer, without a court order, under the conditions set out in Section 262.104 of the Texas Family Code relating to the student's physical health or safety. - 6.
-Pursuant to a properly issued directive to apprehend. - 7.
-Pursuant to an order of the juvenile court. - 8.
-Pursuant to the laws of arrest. - 9.
+- 1. Pursuant to an order of the juvenile court; - 2.
+Pursuant to the laws of arrest; - 3.
+By a law enforcement officer if there is probable cause to believe the student has engaged in conduct that violates a penal law, delinquent conduct or conduct in need of supervision, or conduct that violates a condition of probation imposed by the juvenile court; - 4.
+By a probation officer if there is a probable cause to believe the student has violated a condition of probation imposed by the juvenile court; - 5.
+Pursuant to a properly issued directive to apprehend; - 6.
+By an authorized representative of the Louisiana Department of Children and Family Services ("DCFS"), a law enforcement officer, or a juvenile probation officer, as required by law; or - 7.
 To comply with a properly issued directive to take a student into custody.

-Before a student is released to a law enforcement officer or other legally authorized person, the Principal or designee will verify the officer's identity and, to the best of his or her ability, verify the official's authority to take custody of the student.
+Before a student is released to a law enforcement officer or other legally authorized person, the principal or designee will verify the officer's identity and, to the best of his or her ability, verify the official's authority to take custody of the student.